appwebtech/terraform-aws-s3-webhosting/README.md

 ## Usage

-Ensure you have Terraform installed in your environment.
-Visit the [Harshicorp website](https://developer.hashicorp.com/terraform/install) for both CLI and binary installations in various operating systems.
+Please ensure you have Terraform installed in your environment.
+Visit the [Harshicorp website](https://developer.hashicorp.com/terraform/install) for both CLI and binary installations on various operating systems.

 In macOS, I usually manage my package installations with [Homebrew](https://brew.sh/) which is ideal in this scenario.